jmilet/jmilet.github.io/_posts/2014-05-20-00-rabbitmq-basics.markdown

 with a routing key with the same name of the queue.
 * Direct Exchange: Deliver messages routing by key.
 * Fanout Exchange: Deliver messages to all queues independly of the routing key.
-* Topic Exchange: Deliver messages based on routing key and a patter used in binding time.
+* Topic Exchange: Deliver messages based on routing key and a pattern used in binding time.
 * Header Exchange: Deliver messages based on message headers.